tophat/networkjs/README.md

 ### Service: Detecting 3rd party service degraded/resolved events

-If you want to receive service stability events, you must supply an array of URL prefixes for the services you wish to track.
-This saga can be hooked into your current HTTP library.
-For each request, you feed it the request URL and the response status code, and it will emit events upon hitting the given failure threshold.
+If you want to receive service stability events, you can supply an array of URL prefixes for the services you wish to track.

 ```javascript
 {